 Explore more Profit Pools deliverables

-To improve the effectiveness of implementation, we can leverage best practice documents in Profit Pools.
-These resources below were developed by management consulting firms and Profit Pools subject matter experts.
+To improve the effectiveness of implementation, we can leverage the Profit Pools templates below that were developed by management consulting firms and Profit Pools subject matter experts.

 Executing a global brand strategy that resonates with local markets is a complex endeavor.
 The key is to strike the right balance between global brand consistency and local relevance.
 According to a BCG analysis, brands that can effectively localize their strategies can see revenue growth rates up to 50% higher than their less adaptive competitors.